datreant/datreant/docs/index.rst

 simulation: simulation systems can vary widely in size, composition, rules, paramaters, and starting conditions.
-And with increases in computational power, it is often necessary to store intermediate results obtained from large amounts of simulation data so it can be used interactively.
+And with increases in computational power, it is often necessary to store intermediate results obtained from large amounts of simulation data so it can be accessed and explored interactively.

 These problems make data management difficult, and serve as a barrier to answering scientific questions.
-To make things easier, **datreant** is a Python package that handles the tedious and time-consuming logistics of intermediate data storage and retrieval.
+To make things easier, **datreant** is a Python package that addresses the tedious and time-consuming logistics of intermediate data storage and retrieval.
 It solves a boring problem, so we can focus on interesting ones.

 Stay organized
 ==============
-datreant is designed to perform the logistics of medium-to-large-scale analysis of data from many studies, whether they be individual simulations or data from field work.
+datreant is offers a layer of flexibility and sanity to the task of analyzing data from many studies, whether they be individual simulations or data from field work.
 It is a library that is designed to be subclassed: the classes in datreant are useful on their own but vanilla by design, and are built to be easily extended into domain-specific objects.